CDTDigital/ADPQ2/README.md

 9. How does your team receive automated alerts when incidents occur?

-     Natoma has deployed Data Dog to continuously monitor the availability of the prototype via ‘ping’ results.
+     Natoma has deployed DataDog to continuously monitor the availability of the prototype via ‘ping’ results.
 Were this a high availability, high criticality, application Natoma would recommend monitoring the vitals (processor, memory, disk space) of the servers in each tier in addition to monitoring the network health.
 However, server and AWS alerts can be added for this level of monitoring as well.

 10. How does your team respond to incidents?
 What is your post-mortem process?

-    Natoma has deployed Data Dog to continuously monitor the availability of the prototype via ‘ping’ results.
+    Natoma has deployed DataDog to continuously monitor the availability of the prototype via ‘ping’ results.
 Were this a high availability, high criticality, application Natoma would recommend monitoring the vitals (processor, memory, disk space) of the servers in each tier in addition to monitoring the network health.
 However, server and AWS alerts can be added for this level of monitoring as well.

 11. Which tools are in place to measure user behavior?